Charles E W Bean, Diaries, AWM38 3DRL 606/274/1 - 1918 - 1941 - Part 11

 of a few of Fritz's old coats and blankets.

-Te were awakened rather early, for we had received orders to move,
+We were awakened rather early, for we had received orders to move,

-and had a breakfast of fried eels (a welcome change), then began'to
+and had a breakfast of fried eels (a welcome change), then began to

-distence of about 300 yards between platoons, along the canal bank,
+distance of about 300 yards between platoons, along the canal bank,

-well hidden by trees Yrom dermen observation.
+well hidden by trees from German observation.

 country.
 This bridge finished, we crossed over and traversed about a